Tricorder

 A tricorder is a fictional handheld sensor that exists in the Star Trek universe.
 The tricorder is a multifunctional hand-held device that can perform environmental scans, data recording, and data analysis; hence the word "tricorder" to refer to the three functions of sensing, recording, and computing.
 In Star Trek stories the devices are issued by the fictional Starfleet organization.

-The original physical prop for the tricorder was designed by Wah Chang.
+The original physical prop for the tricorder was designed by Wah Chang and appeared in "The Man Trap" in 1966, the first Star Trek episode to air.

 Types

 The tricorder of the 23rd century, as seen in Star Trek: The Original Series, is a black, rectangular device with a top-mounted rotating hood, two opening compartments, and a shoulder strap.
 The top pivots open, exposing a small screen and control buttons.
+When closed it resembles a portable tape recorder.

 Three main variants appear in shows.
 The standard tricorder is a general-purpose device used primarily to scout unfamiliar areas, make detailed examination of living things, and record and review technical data.
 The medical tricorder is used by doctors to help diagnose diseases and collect bodily information about a patient; the key difference between this and a standard tricorder is a detachable hand-held high-resolution scanner stored in a compartment of the tricorder when not in use.
 The engineering tricorder is fine-tuned for starship engineering purposes.
 There are also many other lesser-used varieties of special-use tricorders.